-Epidemiological Study of Road Traffic Accidents in a Tertiary Care Hospital
+Epidemiological determinants and characteristics of road Traffic Accident cases admitted to KGMU, a Tertiary Care Hospital

 Authors